niess/goupil/docs/interface/index.rst

 engine with Goupil, at the C level.
 To adapt a specific geometry engine to Goupil, one needs to create a concrete implementation of Goupil's C interface, which is thus called an *adapter* herein.
-The `description`_ section below offers insight into how to implement an adapter, while the `interface`_ section provides a technical overview.
+The `description`_ section below offers insight into how to implement an adapter, while the `functions`_ and `types`_ sections provide a technical overview.

 .. note::